Remodeling vs Renovating vs New Construction vs Retrofitting

 “Code requirements vary in different cities and counties around the state.
 Check with your local building department to find out what’s needed in your area.
 You may want to check city, county and/or town if necessary.
 See the links below to those agencies.”

 A new construction project is pretty straightforward, but each process can be unique and come with its own set of challenges and hurdles depending on the size and complexity.
 New construction is constructing an entirely new home or building from the ground up, and includes every type of material that goes into any such project.
-Below are the most basic of phases in a new construction project.

 - Hiring an architect